TyGordon/Curated-Open-Repository-of-Progressive-Song-Entries/README.md

     - deep-translator (use pip) (used for translation)
     - QT and pyqt (use pip) (used for GUI)

     Otherwise, just running the CORPSE_Explorer.exe should work with no added software (full_corpus.xml is still needed)

-### How To Use This Project
-    1. Open the .exe

 ### Limitations
     Known Bugs:
     - Track names with a period followed by a space do not play nicely with the POS tagger: the tagger tends to eat them.
     - XML does not like the '&' character, so all instances were replaced with "and"
     - CURL does not like some characters such as '/', which had to be replaced with '-'
-    - Many special characters (such as those of the cyrillic variety, or those with uncommon accent markers) had to be latinized
+    - Many special characters (such as those of the cyrillic variety, or those with uncommon accent markers) are
+    not compatible with the character encoding used.
+They are either left unchanged, or hand-corrected.
     - The format of the souced HTML pages can change, and did in-fact change upon the second corpus compilation on Nov 15th.
 The spacing in the source code for HTML elements may change over time as was the case here.
 New features could also have been added to the website, which could change what lines are needed for data extraction.
     - Albums with multiple sub-tracks of the same index may show the wrong track since they share indexes.
         => To be fixed
     - Upon compilation, the corpus may have some ratings and/or indexes set to a string (since the data is inconsistent).
 This results in a crash when using the explorer.
 These have to be manually corrected for now.
+    - Some tracks may have an asterisk to indicate additional information.
+Sometimes these tracks get filtered out such as "Incantations Part 3*" from Mike Oldfield on the album "Incantations".
+    - Albums with more than 12 sub-tracks under one main track are not supported. a-l and i-xii are the only sub-track alphabet index characters that are converted into a numeric index.

     Design Flaws:
     - Many albums are excluded for the following reasons:
         > They do not fit within the time frame (1966-1984).
             Ex.
 "Invisible Touch" by Genesis
         > They are under a different name.
             Ex.
 Magma's "Tristan et Iseult" ("Wurdah Itah")
-        > The album has a very poor relative rating AND is at the end of the groups "golden era".
+        > The album has a very poor relative rating AND is at the end of the group's "golden era".
-            Ex.
+          (This is done because many groups tended to switch genres away from Prog rock, so these albums are typically not representative of the genre this corpus encompasses) Ex.
 Jethro Tull's "Under Wraps"
         > The respective group is nieche or borderline prog and only gets one album, with the rest omitted.
             Ex.
 Return to Forever's albums that are not "Romantic Warrior"
         > The group was not discovered/known about at corpus compiling time.
-    - Tracks from foreign groups have to be hand translated in order to be represented.
-Hand Translation is an art (or at least an imprecise science) and has subjective implications on the corpus data.
+    - Tracks from foreign groups may need to be translated by the auto-translator.
+This is prone to mistakes and may influence the style of foreign titles (ie. romance languages adding a surplus of the word "of", etc).
     - The automatic XML generation makes any sub-track listed with an index of "-" have no proper index.
         THESE NEED TO BE FIXED MANUALLY.
     - Some album entries do not follow the common format and are problematic.
 Some examples are: